oschmid/tessernote/README.md

 I'm teaching myself how to web programming by making a note taking app.

 Grivet is:
--minimal: notes are just text, organization is done with tags, and the interface is equally simple -organized on-the-fly: tagging is done by writing hashtags in notes
+- minimal: notes are just text, organization is done with tags, and the interface is equally simple
+- organized on-the-fly: tagging is done by writing hashtags in notes

 ###Fetchnotes